 Messrs.
-O'Driscoll, Sanchez and Kouchnir participated in the pension plans of their home countries in the United Kingdom, United States and France respectively.
+O'Driscoll and Sanchez as well as Ms. Martin participated in the pension plans of their home countries in the United Kingdom, United States and France respectively.
 They do not participate in Corby's Executive Pension Plans.

 Benefits and Perquisites